Leading the way to prevent and control terrestrial invasive species

 - We take a programmatic approach that makes thoughtful, worthwhile investments to solve complex problems.

-The MITPPC is administratively located in the College of Food, Agriculture, and Natural Resource Sciences and works cooperatively with the College of Biological Sciences.
-The Center's researchers are drawn from throughout the University of Minnesota system, inlcuding the ten Research and Outreach Centers and University of Minnesota Extension.
+The MITPPC is administratively part of the College of Food, Agriculture, and Natural Resource Sciences.
+We work cooperatively with the College of Biological Sciences, College of Veterinary Medicine, and College of Science and Engineering.